M1st3r-G/ALittleDandelion/README.md

   - Add Volume Sliders
 - SoundManger und Music

+- Add PlantMaterials

 - BlumenBuch:
-  - Change to Be Static (Doesnt work with Ortho Cam from Overview)
+  - Change to Be Static (Doesn't work with Ortho-Cam from Overview)
   - Slide in and out
-  - Name und Bleistift immer,
-  - Color bei erster züchtung.
-  - Hinweise Werden nach und nach freigeschaltet:
-    - Jeder stern ein Hinweis.
-    - Max 5.
+  - Save And Load Progress

 Zuchtloop:
 - Aufbewahren von Fertigen Pflanzen